Bachelor's degree program in Information Systems

 the Bachelor's program also includes compulsory courses in

-The latter offer you the ideal opportunity to acquire in-depth knowledge in the field of artificial intelligence in courses on machine learning, a major focus of education at the Dortmund location.
+The latter offer you the ideal opportunity to acquire in-depth knowledge in the field of artificial intelligence in courses on machine learning, a major focus of education and research in Dortmund.
 In addition to the Department of Computer Science, the Lamarr Institute for Machine Learning and Artificial Intelligence and the Research Center Trustworthy Data Science and Security conduct pioneering research in this field.

-There are also numerous elective courses in information systems, computer science and economics to choose from.
-This range of subjects is supplemented by seminar-based and project-oriented modules in business informatics.
+There are also numerous elective courses in Information Systems, Computer Science and Business and Economics to choose from.
+This range of subjects is supplemented by seminar-based and project-oriented modules in Information Systems.

-The Bachelor's degree program in Information Systems thus covers the following three areas in particular:
+In particular, the Bachelor's degree program in Information Systems covers the following three areas:

 Data Management and Applied Artificial Intelligence